Free Massachusetts Public Record Searches (Access Databases)

 4. Official correspondence

 This information is used by the parole board when determining inmate release dates and conditions of early release.
 It also is helpful when inmates are transferred from one facility to another.
-Activities listed in the folder can also be useful for inmates upon release because it documents educational achievements and vocational training.
+Activities listed in the folder can also be useful for inmates upon release because they document educational achievements and vocational training.

-Can I Find Out If Someone Was Arrested in Massachusetts?
+How To Find Out If Someone Was Arrested in Massachusetts

-City and county jails house individuals awaiting trial or serving short-term sentences (typically one year or less), while inmates serving longer sentences are housed within the Massachusetts Department of Corrections (MDOC).
+City and county jails house individuals awaiting trial or serving short-term sentences (typically one year or less), while inmates serving longer sentences are housed in the Massachusetts Department of Corrections (MDOC).

 Most city/county jails do not have an online search portal for inmates.
-Below is a table listing the county jails that host Massachusetts arrest records.
+Below is a table listing the county jails that host Massachusetts arrest records and record custodian contact information.

 Facility Name Location Phone Number